mattermost/docs/source/deploy/mobile-testing-notifications.rst

+:orphan:

 Testing Push Notifications
 ==========================

-Make sure to configure push notifications for your `pre-built mobile apps <https://docs.mattermost.com/mobile/use-prebuilt-mobile-apps.html>`__, or for `your custom built mobile apps <https://docs.mattermost.com/mobile/build-custom-mobile-apps.html>`__.
+Make sure to configure push notifications for your `pre-built mobile apps <https://docs.mattermost.com/deploy/use-prebuilt-mobile-apps.html>`__, or for `your custom built mobile apps <https://docs.mattermost.com/deploy/build-custom-mobile-apps.html>`__.

 Then use the following instructions to confirm push notifications are working properly.